niklasarnitz/qingping-co2-temp-rh-sensor-mqtt-parser/README.md

 - `ADVERTISE_HOME_ASSISTANT`: A Boolean which enables or disables publishing a Home Assistant Discovery Packet (optional)
 - `HOME_ASSISTANT_DEVICE_NAME`: The Device Name which get's sent to Home Assistant (optional, the devices mac get's used by default)

+## Home Assistant support

+By default temperature, humidity, CO2 and the battery state of the sensor are being announced via the Home Assistant discovery protocol, so the sensor should be configured automatically.

+If you need any other data which also gets parsed and published by this piece of software, you can use the MQTT Integration in Home Assistant for that.

 ## Docker deployment

+Just run the provided docker compose file

 ## Development